 - Hard to find compared to other trails

 This is where we begin to take things up a notch.
-Outlaw is a very popular 4WD off-roading trail because you get a longer drive with some light adventure elements thrown in for good measure.
+Outlaw is a very popular 4WD off roading trail in Sedona because you get a longer drive with some light adventure elements thrown in for good measure.
+Outlaw combines moderately challenging driving in 4L with plenty of space to maneuver.
+The major downside is sharing Outlaw with loads of ATV’s.

-Driving Outlaw trail allows Jeep drivers to advance into the next band of difficulty and provides the option to visit some of the most important ruins in Sedona with easy access to both Honanki Heritage Site and Palatki Heritage Site.
+You will pass through multiple washes and navigate bigger rocks on this trail.
+It is important not to get overexcited on the flatter and more open stretches because pot holes and large rocks appear out of nowhere.
+Driving Outlaw trail allows Jeep drivers to advance into the next band of difficulty and provides the option to visit some of the most important ruins in Sedona.

 - Elevation Gain: 220 feet